VanBaNguyen/SurveyCode/README.md

 ## Overview

-SurveyCode streamlines the online assessment experience by integrating a conversational AI interview directly into the submission flow.
-After completing a coding challenge, candidates participate in a brief voice survey where they answer questions about their background and approach.
+SurveyCode streamlines the online assessment experience by integrating a conversational AI survey directly into the submission flow.
+After completing a coding challenge, candidates participate in a brief voice survey where they answer questions.
 This allows us to provide immediate, contextual feedback on their code while gathering valuable survey data seamlessly.

 ## Key Features